From Bit-Parallelism to Quantum String Matching for Labelled Graphs: Introduction

 \section{Introduction}

 Exact string matching problem is to decide if a pattern string $P$ appears as a substring of a text string $T$.
 In the classical models of computation, this problem can be solved in $O(|P|+|T|)$ time \cite{KMP77}.
 Different quantum algorithms for this basic problem have been developed \cite{NY21,RV03,SM21}, resulting into different solutions, the best of which finds a match in $O(\sqrt{|T|}(\log^2|T|+\log|P|))$ time~\cite{NY21} with high probability.
 These assume the pattern and text are stored in quantum registers, requiring thus $O(|P|+|T|)$ qubits to function.
-Moreover, these approaches implicitly assume that strings of the size of the pattern and the text could fit into a (quantum) memory word; an assumption that, if dropped, would introduce a linear dependence with $P$ and $T$ in the time complexity.
+Moreover, these approaches may rely on applying a linear number of quantum gates in parallel on different qubits.
 For example, Niroula and Nam \cite{NY21} perform $O(\log(|T|))$ rounds of parallel swaps, executing $O(|T|)$ swaps in parallel per round.

 In the classical models of computation, an analogy for these assumptions is to assume that the text has been preprocessed for subsequent queries.
 For example, one can build a Burrows-Wheeler transform -based index structure for the text in time $O(|T|)$ \cite{BCKM20}, assuming $T \in \{1,2,\ldots, \sigma\}^*$, where $\sigma\leq |T|$.
 Then, one can query the pattern from the index in $O(|P|\log \log \sigma)$ time \cite[Theorem 6.2]{BCKM20}.
 In this light, quantum models can offer only limited benefit over the classical models for exact string matching.